-Attendance is expected at all scheduled classes, unless otherwise specified by the instructor, in the courses for which a student is registered.
+Students are expected to attend all scheduled classes in the course for which they are registered.
 This policy is based on the belief that the student, as well as the instructor, has something to contribute to the class and that absence will have a detrimental effect on the student's academic achievement.
-Students are responsible for meeting the attendance requirements as specified by the course instructor.
+Students are responsible for meeting the requirements as specified by the course instructor, the current Catalog, and/or applicable academic program handbook or manual.
+Student-athletes are also reminded that they must adhere to the Athletic Department's Attendance Policy (see Volume VI, paragraph 6.5.2.2 for additional information).

-A student who will be absent for more than a week should notify the Dean of Students, who may assist with notifying involved instructors.
-In cases of prolonged illness when a student is unable to attend classes, it is necessary that the student contact the instructors, the faculty advisor, and the Registrar so that advice can be provided as to the most appropriate course of action.
+Students missing 20% or more of the scheduled meetings for a course may be subject to a grade penalty at the discretion of the course instructor, up to and including administrative course withdrawal.
+In cases of prolonged illness when a student is unable to attend classes, it is necessary that the student contact the instructor and the faculty advisor so that advice can be provided as to the most appropriate course of action.